hernandezcruzhecto/hernandezcruzhecto/README.md

 ## Featured projects

-These are clean, public re-implementations of patterns I work with in production — built to be read, run, and reviewed.
+Clean, public re-implementations of patterns I work with in production — built to be read, run, and reviewed.
+Together they span the full stack, from a clinical ingestion backend to the dashboard a clinician would watch.

 ### 🔍 [rag-pipeline](https://github.com/hernandezcruzhecto/rag-pipeline)
 A production-oriented Retrieval-Augmented Generation pipeline.